mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/optional_host_permissions/index.md

 See [`host_permissions`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/host_permissions) for more information on defining hosts.

-Use the {{webextapiref("permissions")}} API to ask for a permission.
-Asking for a permission may present the user with a dialog requesting they grant the host permission to your extension.
+Use the {{webextapiref("permissions")}} API to request an optional host permission at runtime.
+Requesting a host permission may present the user with a dialog asking whether they want to grant the permission to your extension.

 ## Example